vertica/VerticaPy/docs/source/user_guide_data_preparation_outliers.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_dp_plot_outliers_9.html

-We have many other techniques like the ``k-means`` clustering for finding outliers, but the most important method is using the ``Z-Score``.
+We have many other techniques like the :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans` clustering for finding outliers, but the most important method is using the ``Z-Score``.
 After identifying outliers, we just have to decide how to impute the missing values.
 We'll focus on missing values in the next lesson.